WHYjun/rust-101/RUSTNOTE.md

 `vec!` is a macro (as indicated by `!`) that constructs a constant Vec<\_> with the given elements.

+More guides in Rust Macro: [A Beginner's Guide to Rust Macros](https://medium.com/@phoomparin/a-beginners-guide-to-rust-macros-5c75594498f1)

 `println!` is again a macro, where the first argument is a format string.
 For now, you just need to know that `{}` is the placeholder for a value, and that Rust will check at compile-time that you supplied the right number of arguments.

 A function implicitly returns `()` as its body has no tail or `return` expression

+## Part 01: Expressions, Inherent methods

+Rust is an “expression-based” language, which means that most of the terms you write down are not just statements (executing code), but expressions (returning a value).
+This applies even to the body of entire functions!

+This is very close to how mathematicians write down functions (but with more types).

+Every arm of the match gives the expression that is returned in the respective case.